-To speed up filing, letter petitions may be faxed to the Commissioner at (609) 292-4333, but a hard copy of the petition must also be sent in by mail.
-It is not necessary for a pro se petitioner to serve a copy of the petition on the board of education, as the Office of Controversies and Disputes will fax the petition and its attachments to the board of education upon receipt, along with notice directing the board that the child or children must be permitted to attend school pending the appeal.269 Pro se petitioners may, however, serve the petition on the board of education if they choose to do so.270 (Petitioners represented by counsel must do so.271) As of the date of publication, amendments to the NJDOE regulations have been proposed which will, when adopted, allow for electronic filing of documents with NJDOE.272
+It is not necessary for a pro se petitioner to serve a copy of the petition on the board of education, as the Office of Controversies and Disputes will fax or email the petition and its attachments to the board of education upon receipt, along with notice directing the board that the child or children must be permitted to attend school pending the appeal.274 Pro se petitioners may, however, serve the petition on the board of education if they choose to do so.275 (Petitioners represented by counsel must do so.276)

-If the board of education has not already done so, it must admit the child(ren) to school immediately upon receipt of a petition of appeal.
-The board will then have 20 days from the date of receipt of the petition to file its answer (unless the board seeks an extension with the consent of the petitioner or by showing good cause).273 Once the board's answer is served on the petitioner and filed with the Commissioner, the case will be scheduled for a hearing before an administrative law judge, who makes an initial decision.
-The case then goes to the Commissioner for a final decision.274 Hearings regarding eligibility to attend school based on residency or domicile must be handled on an expedited basis.275

-It should be noted that the parent, guardian, caregiver or adult student disputing a school district's determination of ineligibility has the burden of proving eligibility, by a preponderance of the evidence, on appeal to the Commissioner.276 If, for example, a school district's surveillance indicates that a student lives at a place other than that claimed by the parent, the parent must put forth evidence in the form of credible witness testimony or documentation sufficient to outweigh the evidence submitted by the district's investigators.277
+In the case of initial applications for enrollment, the board of education must admit the child(ren) to school immediately upon receipt of a petition of appeal (if they have not already been admitted under the rules discussed above).
+The board then has 20 days from the date of receipt of the petition to file its answer (unless the board seeks an extension with the consent of the petitioner or by showing good cause).277 Once the board's answer is served on the petitioner and filed with the Commissioner, the case will be scheduled for a hearing before an administrative law judge, who makes an initial decision.
+The case then goes to the Commissioner for a final decision.278 Hearings regarding eligibility to attend school based on residency or domicile must be handled on an expedited basis.279 of the evidence, on appeal to the Commissioner.280 If, for example, a school district's surveillance indicates that a student lives at a place other than that claimed by the parent, the parent must put forth evidence in the form of credible witness testimony or documentation sufficient to outweigh the evidence submitted by the district's investigators.281